Luis Urías Player Props: Brewers vs. Guardians

-After going 0-for-3 in his most recent game, Luis Urias and the Milwaukee Brewers take on the Cleveland Guardians (who will hand the ball to Shane Bieber) at 7:10 PM ET on Friday.
+On Saturday, Luis Urias (.185 batting average in his past 10 games, with a double, a home run, three walks and four RBI) and the Milwaukee Brewers face the Cleveland Guardians, whose starting pitcher will be Tanner Bibee.
+First pitch is at 4:10 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Diamondbacks.
+He had a hitless showing in his last game (0-for-3) against the Guardians.

 Luis Urías Game Info & Props vs. the Guardians